 - Explore the Anping Old Fort.
 See the 17th-century stronghold, now turned museum.
 It is a place to learn the history of the Dutch occupation and see artifacts like old weapons, uniforms, and sketches of historic ships.

 The peaceful lake of Taiwan countryside.
 Liyu lake, I think, is the smaller version of Sun Moon Lake.
-Like its bigger sibling, it is situated at a higher altitude and surrounded by majestic mountains.
+It is situated at a higher altitude and surrounded by majestic mountains like its bigger sibling.
 It also has a 4-kilometer bicycle path encircling the lake!
 However, Liyu lake seems more serene because it is less known, and lesser tourists visit the lake.

 But above all, what attracts me the most is the picturesque views of the lake and the mountains.
 I like how tranquil it looks and how refreshing it seems.